mohan-chinnappan-n/vscode-apex-pmd/README.md

-# VSCode Extension for apex-pmd
+# VSCode Extension for PMD code scan for Salesforce Apex

 Allows you to run [Apex Static Code Analysis](http://pmd.sourceforge.net/snapshot/pmd-apex/) directly in vscode.

-This based on the original work by [Chuck Jonas](https://github.com/ChuckJonas/vscode-apex-pmd)
+This is based on the original work by [Chuck Jonas](https://github.com/ChuckJonas/vscode-apex-pmd)

 ## ANT task based PMD